margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 It's a new day to open your arms to the people everywhere

 It's a new day to think a different thought, and discover something new

+There's always a new day ahead
+There's always something new to learn
+There's always a surprise to come

 <br>